quyse/flaw/docs/editor.md

 ## Editing

+### Project

+Local connection settings for editor like remote repo url, path to local repo, username/password/certificate for authentication are stored in a so-called project file.
+Project also includes list of enabled repo plugins with their configurations.

 ### Authentication

 Currently authentication is not implemented and up to the server.
 For example, you can leverage `nginx` caching web server to check client's certificate and reject unauthenticated requests to `oild`.

-No discretionary access control is implemented.
+There is no discretionary access control.
 If user has write access to repo, they can change any record without limitations.
 It means that every user must be trusted.
-In case of misbehavior repo history can be used to restore data.
+In case of misbehavior repo history can be used to recover data.

+### Sessions

+Once editor is connected to remote repo, it creates or uses existing session.
+Session is a special entity storing workspace settings and some identification of a user.
+Editor automatically updates session object.
+Also editor creates `Editing` tags for objects for which user have a subeditor opened or in any other sense "is about to change" the entity.
+Editing tags are discovered and shown by editors providing users with information about other users' actions.

+## Repo Plugins

+Users can locally enable additional functionality per repo represented as repo plugins.
+Repo plugin is a pluggable handler for all records in repo.
+It got triggered for every change to repo and is free to use its own database of any sort to process or analize repo data.

+Possible examples of repo plugins:

+* Reference Database collects information on entities referencing each other, and for example is able to find all entities referencing a given entity.
+Also is able to do garbage collection, i.e. remove all unreferenced entities.
+* Full Text Search indexes all entities' text data and allows user to quickly look for an entity by typing string in.
+May have settings for language or stemming rules.